Yuralume

 Two ways in

 Self-host is live today (the one line above).
-If you'd rather not run Docker yourself, leave your email for the managed version — and either way, Discord is where the real conversation happens.
+If you'd rather not run Docker yourself, I can host it for you — and either way, Discord is where the real conversation happens.

 Don't want to self-host?